 Contact: Ester Barinaga

-Entrepreneurial education and learning
+Entrepreneurial learning and education

 From a few single entrepreneurship courses offered in the US in the 1980s, the supply has grown during the past decades and entrepreneurship is today a subject offered more or less at all major universities worldwide.